 - 2. Use the switch, with wall mount plates attached, as a guide to mark the correct locations of the four screws. - 3.
-Insert four screw heads through the large parts of the keyhole-shaped apertures, and then slide the switch downwards.
-Tighten the four screws for added stability.
+Insert a screw head through the cross-shaped aperture and then slide the switch downwards.
+Tighten the screws for added stability.